10 Best Shadow Builds in Path of Exile 3.25

 -Requires a lot of investment to take off

-Penance Brand of Dissipation was one of the best skill gems in the previous league, so much so that a sizable portion of the PoE community used it in various ascendancy classes.
+Penance Brand of Dissipation was one of the best skill gems a couple of leagues ago, so much so that a sizable portion of the PoE community used it in various ascendancy classes.
 The Assassin version of the build is more on the offensive side; capitalizing on the ascendancy class’ access to critical strike nodes.

 Before anything, the Penance Brand of Dissipation is another Brand skill in Path of Exile that attaches to an enemy, applies energy on each activation, and damages enemies until it is attached to another monster.
 This skill deals a lot of damage per activation, making it a potent boss killer.
 Use it on any of the Uber Bosses and you will find them dead in a matter of seconds.